 If students encounter suspicious behavior during business hours, they should inform the Office of Student Life.
-If students encounter suspicious behavior after business hours, they should call Campus Safety at 626-818-7418 or Post Alarm at 800-654-7678.
-In the event of a life threatening emergency, students should call 911.
+If students encounter suspicious behavior after business hours, they should call Post Alarm at 800-654-7678.
+Obviously, in the event of a life threatening emergency, students should call 911.